Hello and Welcome!

 For some children, multiple separations from the parent during the day may make the transition to school more difficult.
 If you find that your visits are more upsetting to your child than consoling, we ask that you listen to your child’s cues.

-Parent conferences are scheduled two times a year (fall semester and spring semester) and may also be held at anytime parents or teachers find it necessary.
+Parent conferences are scheduled two times a year, typically in October and March and may also be held anytime parents or teachers find it necessary.
 The infant years are marked by so much growth and change that conferences are a good time to discuss all the developmental issues surrounding them.
 Teachers put out sign up sheets prior to the times conferences will be held.

 Parents sign up to talk with their child’s teacher.
 A developmental summary is shared with the parents during this time.
 Should there be any concerns that arise based on any teacher observation or assessment, a proper referral will be made with the expectation of working cooperatively with the parents to assist in their child’s healthy development.